 FIFA CLUB WORLD CUP

-Which country will host the 32-team 2025 FIFA Club World Cup?
+Which teams will take part in the 2023 FIFA Club World Cup?